nktnet1/rt-stack/README.md

 pnpm dev
 ```

-By default the following URLs will be accessible:
+By default, the following URLs will be accessible:

 - Web (frontend): http://localhost:8085
 - Server (backend): http://localhost:3035